 If it wasn’t for me, my husband and kids would live on bread and grilled meat alone.
 I’m the stickler in the family always keeping a close eye on those boys to make sure they’re getting enough vegetables.
 And I’m not gonna lie, my husband is the worst about eating his veggies!

 One of my missions this year has become sharing more and more side dishes you can do on the smoker or grill, and the timing of these couldn’t be better.

-As we prepare for Easter this year, these grilled and glazed carrots will definitely please any picky eaters who may be sitting around the table.
+As we prepare for the holidays this year, these grilled and glazed carrots will definitely please any picky eaters who may be sitting around the table.

 How to Grill Carrots